deckerb2/Career-Skill-Related-Projects/README.md

 # Career-Skill-Related-Projects
-These is a collection of projects done in school while learning different programming languages.
+This is a collection of projects done in school while learning different programming languages that are commonly used in the Actuarial proffession.